 If you’re a homeowner, chances are you might have run into the following scenario: one day you go down to your basement only to discover that it’s flooded.
 Rather than having a clean basement you’ve got several inches of standing water to deal with and wet belongings.

 How does basement flooding happen?
 Over time, as a house settles, cracks can open up or the soil around your foundation can become saturated.
-When that happens, water seeps through the cracks, soaks through the soil and can even come through your basement walls, creating water issues and damage to personal items, but also opening up a homeowner to potential issues with mold and mildew.
+When that happens, water seeps through the cracks, soaks through the soil, and can even come through your basement walls, creating water issues and damage to personal items, but also opening up a homeowner to potential issues with mold and mildew.

 If you’re looking to waterproof your basement and do some basement wall repair, here are several helpful do’s and don’ts that will help the process go smoother.

 - DO—Find a water source: When it comes to finding the source of basement flooding, wet streaks in concrete are usually a sign.
 Once you see streaks, you can look for cracks.
-Look for cracks along the corners of your windows, between your mortar joints and around your pipes.
+Look for cracks along the corners of your windows, between your mortar joints, and around your pipes.
 You can also do some testing along your basement’s wall surfaces to see if the water’s coming from outside or if you’ve got a problem inside your basement (like leaking from a shower).

 - DO—Use hydraulic cement: When it comes to finding cracks, some of the most common places you can find them are along the bottom of basement walls.
 This usually happens because “cold joints” develop where you have weak spots in your foundation between your walls, which are created during the foundation setting process.
-As a foundation shifts or soil creates pressure, those cold joints open up.
+As foundation shifts or soil creates pressure, those cold joints open up.

 Using hydraulic cement to fill in cracks can be very easily done if you’re waterproofing your basement as a DIY project.
-This cement contains additives which rapidly expand and set.
+This cement contains additives that rapidly expand and set.
 It is typically mixed with water to form a sort of putty, which can then be pressed into any areas where cracks are.
 As the cement expands, it forms a watertight bond to keep water out of your basement.

 - DON’T—Get ahead of yourself: If you’re trying to waterproof your basement, you’re not going to be able to do it if you’ve already got standing water to deal with.
 Trying to patch things up in a flooding basement can greatly increase your chances of getting electrocuted.
 You’ll want to turn off power to your basement and then use some kind of utility pump to get rid of the water.
 Once the water is dealt with, then you can get to work on any needed basement repairs.